 Angie Bayona Zuluaga

 Angie holds a degree from the Military University of Nueva Granada, Colombia, specialised in international relations, with a special focus on project management.
-She has more than 6 years of experience in administrative and financial project management in Latin America, principally in Colombia and Ecuador.
+She has more than 6 years of experience in administrative and financial project management in Latin America, principally in Colombia, Ecuador and Peru.
 In particular, her experiences allowed her to manage budget follow-up and control, contractualisation and relations with providers and contract workers, payment processes, as well as financial reporting.

 Mohamed is a graduate in business law from General Lansana Conte University of Sonfonia-Conakry.
 He has many years of experience as a surveyor and consultant in charge of the coordination and supervision of teams for the implementation of socioeconomic surveys.
 Mohamed has also acquired solid legal experience, working for the legal services of several ministerial departments of Guinea and in law firms.
 Through these experiences, he was able to develop analytical and drafting skills that allowed him to join Insuco Legal and HR department, as a Legal and HR Officer.